pippim/pippim.github.io/index.md

 and fixed.

 ### Color Theme
+{:.no_toc}

+The top-left of every page has the <kbd> 🌟 </kbd> ("Sun") / <kbd> 🌙 </kbd> ("Crescent Moon") toggle button.
+Clicking the toggle button changes the website color theme (for all
+{{ site.title }} browser windows) and briefly spins the icon.
-At the top of each page, the "Sun" / "Crescent Moon" will spin when clicked.
-Click the "Sun" to use your phone outside.
+Click the "Sun" to set the light color for using your phone outside.
-Click the "Crescent Moon" to use your phone inside.
+Click the "Crescent Moon" to set the dark color for using your phone inside.

-The *Color Theme* icon is in the same place, and works the same way, on mobile and desktop systems.
+The *Color Theme* icon is always in the same place on all webpages.
+It always works the same way on mobile phones and desktop systems.

 ### Hamburger Button
+{:.no_toc}

 The <kbd> ☰ </kbd> (Hamburger) button reveals Page Header Buttons that will not fit horizontally on a phone screen.
 A dropdown